Study Abroad Faculty Information

 - Faculty selected to teach in the program take the lead in recruiting students for the Study Abroad program and schedule between 12-15 information meetings during the day at multiple locations throughout the district in addition to other marketing activities during the semesters preceding the semester abroad.

-- Faculty must pay all other costs such as food, entertainment and housing costs in excess of the housing stipend.
-Full participation in all activities scheduled on the itinerary, on the same basis as the students, including transfers, sightseeing tours, etc.
+- Full participation in all activities scheduled on the itinerary, on the same basis as the students, including transfers, sightseeing tours, etc.

 - Access to a shared office with computers, printers, and internet access.